9 "Greek" Foods No One Eats in Greece

 Greek cuisine may be one of the first things you think about when you hear the words Mediterranean Diet.
 Across the pond, we generally associate Greek cuisine with fresh vegetables, simply prepared fish, a ton of olive oil, and beans—especially chickpeas.
 Other "Greek" dishes we've come to expect from the traditional Greek restaurant are gyros, dips such as hummus, that iconic feta-topped chopped salad, and other baked dishes.

 But are these ubiquitous dishes actually Greek?
 As it turns out, many weren't traditionally consumed in Greece—that is, until they became wildly popular around the world.
 Let's take a closer look at the "Greek" dishes they don't actually eat in Greece.
-(Plus, don't miss these 22 Meals to Melt Belly Fat in 2022.)
+(Plus, read about 6 "Mexican" Dishes No One Eats in Mexico.)

 Gyros, which are inspired by the Turkish doner kebab, aren't native to Greece.
 According to estimates, gyros didn't make their way there until the 1920s.
 Though popular in the U.S., lamb gyros are hardly consumed at all in Greece.
 As one traveler discovered, the Greeks are much more likely to eat their gyros with pork and sometimes chicken.
 Though in one Reddit thread about traditional Greek foods, a native of Greece wrote, "We never ate gyros growing up.
 I didn't even know what a gyro was until I was in college."